syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 header.Cells[i].StringFormat = new PdfStringFormat(PdfTextAlignment.Right, PdfVerticalAlignment.Middle);
 }

-//Applies the header style
+//Applies the header style.
 header.ApplyStyle(headerStyle);
 cellStyle.Borders.Bottom = new PdfPen(new PdfColor(217, 217, 217), 0.70f);
 cellStyle.Font = new PdfStandardFont(PdfFontFamily.TimesRoman, 12f);
 cellStyle.TextBrush = new PdfSolidBrush(new PdfColor(131, 130, 136));
-//Creates the layout format for grid PdfGridLayoutFormat layoutFormat = new PdfGridLayoutFormat();
+//Creates the layout format for grid.
+PdfGridLayoutFormat layoutFormat = new PdfGridLayoutFormat();
-// Creates layout format settings to allow the table pagination layoutFormat.Layout = PdfLayoutType.Paginate;
+//Creates layout format settings to allow the table pagination. layoutFormat.Layout = PdfLayoutType.Paginate;
 //Draws the grid to the PDF page.
 PdfGridLayoutResult gridResult = grid.Draw(page, new RectangleF(new PointF(0, result.Bounds.Bottom + 40), new SizeF(graphics.ClientSize.Width, graphics.ClientSize.Height - 100)), layoutFormat);